Small claims court: Nigeria

 It is not clear if it was a world bank initiative or as a Lagos State Judiciary reform as the time of establishing the courts coincided with the PEBEC and world bank motive to improve the ease of doing business in Nigeria through seamless debt recovery court procedure.

 At the establishment ceremony, 15 magistrates courts across the five magisterial districts of Lagos were designated as small claims court.
 The five magisterial districts include Lagos Island, Ikeja, Yaba, Badagry and Ikorodu.

 The Kano State Judiciary followed in Lagos' steps and established its Small Claims Court on 24 January 2019 having similar jurisdiction as the Lagos State Small Claims Court.
 Five Courts were designated as Small Claims Courts and are located in Gwammaja, Gyadi-Gyadi, Nomansland and Dawakin Tofa.

 The small claims courts are presided over by magistrates who hear and determine cases on debt claims not exceeding five million Naira.

 It encompasses the routine collection of small debts, evictions and other disputes between landlords and tenants, as well as breach of contracts and simple torts.
 To institute a small claims matter, either the defendant or the claimant must be residing or doing business within the judicial division of the court.

+New Zealand

+In New Zealand the Disputes Tribunal addresses small claims below $60,000.